intelligent-username/CNN/char/README.md

 ### Convolution Blocks

-We'll be using two VGG blocks.
-Both will consist of layers that have stride and padding of 1, with kernel sizes being 3x3.
-Each one is followed by maxpooling (for downsampling) and batch normalization (for regularization).
+The model uses four convolutional blocks, each using ReLU after each layer, MaxPool2D, dropout, and batch normalization.
+The details are as follows:

 **Block 1**

-- A Conv2D layer with 32 filters
+- Conv2D with 32 filters
-- Passed into ReLU activation
-- Another Conv2D layer with 32 filters
+- Another Conv2D with 32 filters
-- ReLU again
-- MaxPool2D with pool size of 2x2
+- MaxPool2D with a pool size of 2x2 and stride of 2

 **Block 2**

 - Conv2D with 64 filters
 - ReLU activation
 - Another Conv2D with 64 filters
-- ReLU again
-- MaxPool2D with pool size of 2x2
+- MaxPool2D with a pool size of 2x2 and stride of 2

 **Block 3**

+- Conv2D with 128 filters
-- Convd2D with 128 filters
+- Another Conv2D with 128 filters
+- MaxPool2D with a pool size of 2x2 and stride of 1

 **Block 4**

 - Conv2D with 256 filters
+- Another Conv2D with 256 filters
+- MaxPool2D with a pool size of 2x2 and stride of 1

 ### Dense Layers

-Once the convolutions are done, we pass the data through a Flatten layer to convert the 2D matrices into a 1D vector.
-Then, we pass to the Dense layers.
-The first dense layer learns the features, and the second dense layer classifies.
+After the convolutional blocks, the data is passed through:
+1. A Flatten layer to convert the 2D matrices into a 1D vector.
+2. A fully connected layer with 256 units and a dropout of 0.5 for regularization.
+3. A final fully connected layer for classification into 62 classes.

 ## Results